-In this article, we will look into the four types of materials that represent the vast majority of our production (e.g. PET, PC, TPU and PI)
+In this article, we will look into the four types of materials that represent the most commonly used substrates (e.g. PET, PC, TPU and PI) at our Partner Central Midori.

 Polyester (Polyethylene Terephthalate, PET) has been our substrate of choice for its properties and low cost.
 The Tg is around 80⁰C (material starts to soften at this temperature) and shrinkage can be significant (0.5 to 1%).
 Heat stabilization results in better dimensional stability (0.1% shrinkage) but the impact on pricing is non-negligible.
 Polyester has a low moisture absorption, it can withstand temperature up to 130-140⁰C.
 The surface can be treated to improve ink adhesion.
 It is available in different colors and various finishes.